eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 `String` is an argument type, and `Sequence<String>` is the resulting type produced by the type constructor.

-Type constructor parameterization is the ability to abstract the definition of a function or type not only over types (which is what any system of generics allows) but also over type constructors.
+"Generics" (parametric polymorphism) is the ability to abstract the definition of a function or type over other unknown types.
+Then type constructor parameterization is the ability to abstract the definition of a function or type not only over types but also over type constructors.

 Without type constructor parameterization, we can't form certain higher-order abstractions, the most famous of which